phoxy/phoxy/README.md

 ## Cascade resolution

 Design least to html string to be generated.
 Then this string injects into exsists DOM tree.
 Ether with absolute or relative navigation.
-Even if original server command was 'append to body', or 'rewrite #id', client command has more power. `__context.first().append(phoxy.DeferRender('module'))` overwrite this, and rendering results appends to login button.
+Even if original server command was 'append to body', or 'rewrite #id', client command has more power. `__this.first().append(phoxy.DeferRender('module'))` overwrite this, and rendering results appends to login button.

 ## Data caching system